trueheart78/dead-to-us-html/README.md

 ## Details

-Just a raw HTML site.
+An HTML site that utilizes [Mustache.js][mustache-repo] handle templating.
+Utilizes the [cdnjs.com][mustache-cdn] CDN.

 ## Icons

 To add a fresh new icon, visit [Emojipedia][emojipedia], and look for something relevant.
 Currently, the preferred style for graves are the Google style.
 It will require updating of the style sheet.

 ### Association Logic

 - If someone has left the company, they should be assigned a `grave-coffin`.
 - If they have simply gone to another team, then they should be assigned a `grave-ghost`.
 - If they are promoted within the same vertical (meaning they are in your chain-of-command), then they are considered a `grave-vampire_boy` or `grave-vampire_girl`.
 - For those on retainer (like myself), `grave-zombie_boy` or `grave-zombie_girl` is preferred.
 - `grave-skull` was the classic icon, and is still available, for times where the prior logic doesn't apply.
 - Custom one-off's are allowed. `grave-robot` was added just for such an occasion. :robot:

 ### Supported Icons